Know Your Limitations

 If this is a meet up where you are required to pay ahead of time or one that you cannot easily cancel at the last minute due to illness, be sure you will be able to take time before hand to rest or recover from afterward.
 Nothing is worse than paying for a spot, only to have to cancel your RSVP due to being under the weather.

 And there you have it!
-Those are my tips, tricks, and considerations when it comes to Lolita fashion and illness.
+Those are my tips, tricks, and considerations when it comes to lolita fashion and illness.
 I hope this post was helpful for you.
-I would love to hear your suggestions on this topic as well!
+I would love to hear your suggestions as well!